 Federal interim assistance for students in pandemic-caused hardship starts up again

 The German Federal Ministry of Education and Research (BMBF) is again providing grants from November 2020 to March 2021 to students who find themselves in acute financial hardship due to the Covid-19 pandemic.
 This assistance is distributed via the student services associations.
+The period has been opened also for the SoSe2021.

 Applications for this assistance can only be submitted online from 20 November 2020 onwards.
 Applications are on a per-month basis.
 A separate application is required for each month.